terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 - Variable name: `cloud_logs_existing_en_instances`.
 - Type: A list of objects.
 Each object represents an EN instance with the following attributes:
   - `instance_crn` (required): The Cloud Resource Name (CRN) of the Event Notification instance.
-  - `integration_name` (optional): The name of the event notification integration that gets created.
+  - `integration_name` (optional): The name of the Event Notification integration that gets created.
 If a prefix input variable is passed, it is prefixed to the value in the `<prefix>-value` format.
 Defaults to `"cloud-logs-en-integration"`.
   - `skip_en_auth_policy` (optional): A boolean flag to determine whether to skip the creation of an authentication policy that allows Cloud Logs 'Event Source Manager' role access in the existing event notification instance.
 Defaults to `false`.
 - Default value: An empty list (`[]`).